 Joshua has achieved his bronze, silver and gold Kennel Club Good Citizen Dog Scheme awards with Biscuit, and is currently training to become a dog trainer at his local club, the Good Companion Dog Training Club, in Prestatyn.
 He helps run classes once a week with other trainers, assisting with the training of local dogs.

 Aspiring trainer Joshua has been to numerous training days and weekends that the YKC have held over the years, both in obedience and agility.
 The YKC offers an array of training days, which aim to give young people important skills within different disciplines, whether that’s agility, heelwork to music, grooming, handling or flyball.
-The training days are all across the UK over the course of the year – for more information on training days and weekends please click here.
+The training days are all across the UK over the course of the year.

 Joshua’s mother, Kate King said: “Josh says he learnt a lot from the training days.
 We went to one in Oxford which Kamal Fernandez (an internationally renowned seminar instructor and championship obedience judge) trained at when Josh first got Biscuit – that day inspired him to do what he does now.
 It also helped me as I was fortunate to meet a lovely lady who is also the parent of another YKC member, she has given me advice countless times and has also put us in contact with other people so it was a real bonus in that respect.”